oumaimadaham/nasdaq100-stock-clustering-and-simulator/README.md

-# NASDAQ-100 Stock Clustering & Investment Simulator
+# NASDAQ-100 Stock Clustering & Investment Simulator Using Python

 ## Why This Project?